“Everyone deserves to feel safe": Meet a Johnson & Johnson leader who’s proud to be an ally for the LGBTQIA+ community

 Everyone deserves to work at a place that’s open and accepting, and where they feel safe.

-And that's why I’m proud to be an ally for the LGBTQ+ community.
+And that’s why I’m proud to be an ally for the LGBTQIA+ community.

-An ally is someone who may not identify as lesbian, gay, bisexual, transgender, queer or questioning (LGBTQ+) but who advocates for an inclusive environment for all.
-As the executive sponsor of the Open&Out Employee Resource Group (ERG) at Johnson & Johnson, I help to champion a growing network of nearly 2,000 LGBTQ+ professionals and allies across our operating companies around the world.
-We work together to support our LGBTQ+ colleagues and help raise awareness about issues that may affect them in the workplace and beyond.
+An ally is someone who may not identify as lesbian, gay, bisexual, transgender, queer or questioning, intersex or asexual (LGBTQIA+) but who advocates for an inclusive environment for all.
+As the executive sponsor of the Open&Out Employee Resource Group (ERG) at Johnson & Johnson, I help to champion a growing network of nearly 5,000 LGBTQIA+ professionals and allies across our operating companies around the world.
+We work together to support our LGBTQIA+ colleagues and help raise awareness about issues that may affect them in the workplace and beyond.

-This year marks the 50th anniversary of the Stonewall riots—a tipping point in the gay liberation movement and an event that set the course for the ongoing fight for LGBTQ+ rights in the U.S. It also sparked the annual Pride Month celebration in June, which honors the positive contributions of LGBTQ+ individuals.
+This year marks the 50th anniversary of the Stonewall riots—a tipping point in the gay liberation movement and an event that set the course for the ongoing fight for LGBTQIA+ rights in the U.S. It also sparked the annual Pride Month celebration in June, which honors the positive contributions of LGBTQIA+ individuals.

 The fear and stigma that come with inequality impacts young people the most.

 When I started volunteering with The Trevor Project, an organization that promotes suicide prevention efforts, I learned that LGBTQIA+ youth contemplate suicide at almost three times the rate of their heterosexual peers.
 I listened as they shared their stories of feeling unsafe, emotionally and even physically, in their schools, workplaces and homes—places where most of us look for security and connection.
 This experience opened my eyes to the pain and loneliness that are so common among the LGBTQIA+ community.